nexusformat/definitions/manual/source/applying-nexus.rst

 - Correct your definition per the comments of the NIAC

-- Cure and use the definition for a year
+- Cure and use the definition to verify it is ready

 - After a final review, it becomes the standard

 The NIAC must review an application definition before it is accepted as a standard.
-The one year curation period is in place in order to gain practical experience with the definition and to sort out bugs from Step 1.
+The curation period is in place in order to gain practical experience with the definition and to sort out bugs from Step 1.
 In this period, data shall be written and analyzed using the new application definition.
+No specific time limit is required, but generally the standard should be well vetted by your community and the NIAC.

 .. _NXDL_Tutorial-WoniNxdl: